 - Student organizations must comply fully with the university’s non-discrimination policy: “The university does not discriminate on the basis of age, race, color, creed, sex, national or ethnic origin, disability, sexual orientation, gender identity or veteran’s status in the recruitment and admission of students, the recruitment and employment of faculty and staff, or the operation of any of its programs.”
 Faculty Handbook and Student Handbook

 - Student organizations must welcome any Elon student in good academic and social standing as members.
-The rationale is, again, that student organizations are part of the educational enterprise of the university so that any full-time student (or part-time student approved by the Director of Student Involvement), who is seriously interested in learning about and participating in a student organization, must be welcomed.
+The rationale is, again, that student organizations are part of the educational enterprise of the university so that any full-time student (or part-time student approved by the Director of Student Involvement), who is interested in learning about and participating in a student organization, must be welcomed.
 There are a few exceptions to all members participating in all activities.
-Student organizations such as a cappella groups, dance groups, etc. may hold auditions; honor societies may set GPA requirements; and some organizations may set selection criteria, such as the social and business fraternities.
+Student organizations such as a cappella groups, dance groups, etc. may hold auditions; honor societies may set GPA requirements; and some organizations may set selection criteria, such as the social and business fraternities and sororities.
 In addition, some may develop and use criteria to select a smaller set of the members to represent them on certain occasions, but to the greatest extent feasible, the full membership should be included in all activities.
 For example, competitive groups, such as club sports, may develop and use criteria for selecting travel team to and participate in competitions at other schools if funds are insufficient or it is otherwise not feasible for the entire team to travel.
 All of these exceptions must be specified in the student organizations by-laws which must be approved by the Student Life Committee.

 - The leadership selection of student organizations must be entirely student led and administered following the democratic process specified in their by-laws.
 The Student Life Committee believes that, as part of the educational process, student organizations should engage in respectful dialogue over differences in opinions and views, and allow its members to elect the individuals they deem best for leadership positions.